 - Haitian catalpa (Catalpa longissima)

 Catalpas should get regular pruning in youth to ensure good stable growth and good form.
 Start pruning at one year for new trees.
 Trim away suckers from the base, and trim large lower branches with a pruning saw to promote a straight, central "leader" trunk.
 As the catalpa grows, keep lower branches trimmed to allow for easier maintenance at the base of the tree.
-Pruning is best done in early spring or late fall.
+Pruning is best done in early spring after blooming or late fall.

 Though they grow quickly, it takes about five to seven years for catalpas to reach maturity to the point where they blossom and bear seed pods each year.
 Some varieties, such as the Haitian catalpa, begin producing flowers in the first two years of maturity.
 They can be grown from soft root cuttings or branch cuttings, or from seed.
 They also reseed freely in most areas where they are established.